Our Process

-There are many ways to plant a food forest!
 In the Pacific Northwest, we’ve found that the following method works well for transitioning grass lawns into thriving perennial food-producing agroforestry and forest garden systems.

-• Brown Contractor paper is lain down
+• Brown Contractor paper is laid down.

-We recommend using paper in lieu of cardboard as it is less likely to contain harmful chemicals and adheres to the underlying vegetation better than does cardboard.
+We recommend using paper in lieu of cardboard as it is less likely to contain harmful chemicals and adheres to the underlying vegetation better than cardboard.

-• Cover contractor/craft paper with fresh arborist's woodchips
+• Cover contractor/craft paper with fresh arborist's woodchips.

-Fresh ramial woodchips sourced from chipdrop.org weigh down the paper, smothering the grass thus killing it.
+Fresh ramial woodchips sourced from getchipdrop.com weigh down the paper, smothering the grass and killing it.
 The roots decompose in place making soil looser and planting easier.
 It’s helpful to lay down woodchips 6 months before planting to thoroughly kill grass and begin woodchip breakdown.
 Never use woodchips from a supply yard as they are inferior to fresh woodchips and are often treated.
 As long as woodchips are not mixed into the soil, they will not rob nitrogen.
 On the contrary, as they break down, they will add fertility to the soil.

-• a design is made
+• A design is made.

 Take into consideration the needs of the site and community, available plants, climate, sunlight, prevailing wind, privacy needs, and other factors.

-• Lay out plants and delineate pathways with string and stakes
+• Lay out plants and delineate pathways with string and stakes.

 According to the design, measure distances between trees and shrubs to ensure proper spacing.
 The string makes visualizing the design, guilds, and paths much easier.

-• Rake back woodchips down to soil level
+• Rake back woodchips down to soil level.

 Using a hard rake to remove woodchips from the planting area is important to avoid mixing them into the soil or falling into the planting hole.

-• Dig hole and remove soil onto a tarp
+• Dig hole and remove soil onto a tarp.

 This avoids woodchips from getting mixed into the backfill.